williamchuang/the_project/README.md

 [Interactive Brokers Python API (Native) – A Step-by-step Guide](https://algotrading101.com/learn/interactive-brokers-python-api-native-guide/)<br />

 I'd like to hear about your experiences with the code.
-Please let me know if you have any feedback and send me an email at: williamchuang (at) math (dot) arizona (dot) edu
+Please let me know if you have any feedback and send me an email at: <br />
+williamchuang (at) math (dot) arizona (dot) edu